ihp111/disaster-response/README.md

 ## Project Motivation

 For this project, I built a machine learning pipeline to process a flood of incoming messages and classify each message to an appropriate cateogry to relieve disaster workers' workload.
 There are 36 different categories in total.
-The project demonstrate it in a web app where the user can input a message and see if it falls under one of the categories along with a couple of charts.
+The project demonstrates it in a web app where the user can input a message and see if it falls under one of the categories along with a couple of charts.

 ## File Descriptions